 What to See in Luray Cavern

-To get to the cave, you walk down a narrow stairway located near the ticket booth.
+To get to the cave, you will walk down a looping covered walkway.
 At the bottom, you will be met by a guide who will give you some history of the cave.
 Then begin to follow a sloping paved walkway around the cavern.
-Expect to spend about an hour to see the whole cavern.
+Expect to spend a little over an hour seeing the whole cavern.

 Depending on how busy they are, you may have a guide who walks with you or guides strategically placed throughout the cavern to tell you about the highlights in each area.